arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Using your preferred language, write a REPL that echoes your inputs.
 Evolve it to make it an RPN calculator.
 * How would you design a "defragger" utility?
 * Write a programs that builds random mazes.
+* Write a sample code that produces a memory leak
+* Generate a sequence of unique random numbers

 ####[[↑]](#toc) <a name='architecture'>Questions about Software Architecture:</a>